 We're presenting our initial version of the pipeline, which contains the core functionality, but we intend to continue improving the pipeline itself and adding features in future versions.
-For additional information about what's coming, jump to the Next Steps section.
+For additional information about what's coming, jump to the "Next steps."
 Check back for new releases and updates!